janheindejong/outhouse/README.md

 Outhouse *-- "0..*" Booking
 ```

-The application also has users, with their e-mail as username.
 There is a weak coupling between the member `Email` field, and the `Email` field in the bookings and membership.
 This means you can add bookings and memberships to outhouses based on an e-mail address, even if that user does not have an account yet.
 Let's see how this develops over time.

+Members can view, book, or modify an outhouse, depening on their role (Owner, Admin or Member).

+## Architecture

+The app uses ASP.NET to serve a React client-side SPA and a server-side API.
+The app connects to an MS SQL Server database.
+The back-end uses an Onion architecture pattern, somewhat akin to [this example](https://code-maze.com/onion-architecture-in-aspnetcore/).
+We define the following layers:

+- **Domain**
+- **Service**
+- **Infrastructure**
+- **Presentation**

 ## Setup development environment